How It Works

 What Else Should I Know?

 Cost.
 Varies.
-Yoga fusion classes are available at many gyms and yoga studios, or workouts are available on DVD.
+Yoga fusion classes are available at many gyms and yoga studios, or workouts are available online or via app.

 Good for beginners?
 Yes.